Nadhira Al Harthy: Himalayan climbing

-She was the second person from Oman and the first Omani woman to climb Mount Everest in 2019.
-This was in a year that the queues on the mountain to climb it became a news story and the year that her mentor died.
-She was part of a team which included Mona Shahab of Saudi Arabia and the Lebanese climbers Joyce Azzam and Nelly Attar.
-She reached the summit on the anniversary of her mentor's ascent and she left his name at the top.
+In 2019, Al Harthy became the second person from Oman and the first Omani woman to climb Mount Everest.
+This was the year in which the queues to climb the mountain became a news story, and also the year that her mentor died.
+She was part of a team that included Mona Shahab of Saudi Arabia and the Lebanese climbers Joyce Azzam and Nelly Attar.
+She reached the summit on the anniversary of her mentor's ascent, and she left his name at the top.
 The achievement was described as being by an "all-woman Arab team" and it was filmed by the Canadian climber Elia Saikaly.

 In 2021, she returned to the Himalayas to summit Manaslu (8,156 meters).
-That year she also became the first woman from the Arab world to climb Ama Dablam.
-This peak defeated her before when she was training for her Everest ascent.
+That year, she also became the first woman from the Arab world to climb Ama Dablam.
+This peak had defeated her before when she was training for her Everest ascent.

-The next year she summitted K2 (8,611 meters).
-She was the first ever Omani woman at the summit.
+The following year, she became the first Omani woman to summit K2 (8,611 meters) in Pakistan.
 In 2023, she climbed the Matterhorn (4,478 m).

-On July 10, 2024, Al Harthy summitted Nanga Parbat as part of a 10-person expedition team.
-She is the first person from Oman to summit the Himalaya's "Killer Mountain".
+On July 10, 2024, Al Harthy summitted Nanga Parbat as part of a 10-person expedition team, and was the first person from Oman to summit the Himalayas' "Killer Mountain".

+Death

+In 2026, Al Harthy traveled to Pakistan as part of her attempt to complete the 14 Peaks Project, an effort to climb all 14 eight-thousanders.
+She announced that her Pakistan expedition would include attempts on Broad Peak (8,051 m) and Gasherbrum I (8,080 m).

+On 30 July 2026, during the expedition, Al Harthy's 10-climber team was caught in an avalanche on Broad Peak.
+On 31 July, the Alpine Club of Pakistan confirmed that she and the other nine climbers, including Nepalese Nirmal Purja, had died in the avalanche.

+The Foreign Ministry of Oman publicly expressed condolences over Al Harthy's death and praised her efforts to strengthen relations between Nepal and Oman.